marcosmolla/complexNet/README.md

 ```

 ## Example
+Below is an example plot of networks generated with `make_bnr()` and for different social inheritance, $p_n$, and random linking, $p_r$, probabilities.
+As the linking probabilities increase, the networks become more connected.

 ![Example figure](reference/figures/example.png)

-Example plot of networks generated with `make_bnr()` and for different social inheritance, $p_n$, and random linking, $p_r$, probabilities.
-As the linking probabilites increase, the networks become more connected.
 The following code generates a similar figure to the one shown here.

 ```r
 # Load library